Essoh21/Etch-A-Sketch/README.md

 # Etch-A-Sketch
-This is something between a sketch and  an Etch a  Sketch
+This is something between a sketch and  an Etch a  Sketch that you must dicover